zxunn/scHetG/README.md

 The sources of all preprocessed data used in this work are available at [https://drive.google.com/drive/folders/1OCN6UmUsM98CpsecpbmQZsXmS0HKcB4k?usp=drive_link.](https://drive.google.com/drive/folders/1Ar8-n-HOEOlK-7A82oEHBItEr0-JhIbJ?usp=sharing)

 ## demo
+The reproducibility file provides the experimental reproduction process

 scHetG is implemented in Python 3.9, the code execution adheres to the subsequent steps: